stagehacks/FADER_X/README.md

 ---

+## DiGiCo
+On the Console
+- Navigate the main screen to `Setup` > `External Control`.
+- Ensure `External Control` is set to `YES`
+- Add a new External Device if necessary
+- Ensure the `Enabled` column displays a checkmark for all devices you wish to use.
+- DiGiCo consoles on software V685 only support one OSC device.

+On FADER_X Configuration web app
+- Configure FADER_X `OSC Destination Port` parameter to match a OSC Receive port on your console.
+- Configure FADER_X `Receive Port` parameter to match a OSC Send port on your console.

+---

 ## QLab
 - Connects to the console via UDP OSC.
 - Configure `OSC Destination Port` parameter to match QLab.
 QLab's default listening port is `53000`.